persapiens/Course/HW/HW0-Provision.md

 * Complete moodle, mattermost, stack overflow profiles by deadline (10).
 * Github repo and collobrator settings (10).
-* Ask and answer a question (10)
-* Opunit checks (10)
+* Opunit checks (20)
 * Provision code for two cloud providers (50)
 * Screencast (10)

 ## Submission

-Please a submit a [link to your repo here](https://docs.google.com/forms/d/e/1FAIpQLScpsVVjgEdDWxL1ejbi8tg1HArv3B4yva98_jhUd_hIF_CQnA/viewform?usp=sf_link).
+Please a submit a [link to your repo here](https://docs.google.com/forms/d/e/1FAIpQLSf1xyviPdQvjxLv_nUUx1ahkyhf5bz0dqsfT6I2L3Jo4jcf-A/viewform?usp=sf_link).

 In your repository, have your code, link to a screencast.

-The assignment is due Friday, Jan 17th before midnight.
+The assignment is due Friday, Jan 22nd before midnight.